MicrosoftDocs/azure-devops-docs/docs/boards/queries/query-by-workflow-changes.md

 <tr>
   <td>Activated Date <sup> 1,3</sup></td>
-  <td>The date and time when the work item transitioned from New to Active or was re-activated after it was closed, completed, or done.
+  <td>The date and time when the work item transitioned from New to an In Progress category state or was re-activated after it was closed, completed, or done.
+The Activated Date is always empty when it is in the New state or just created.
 <p>Reference name=Microsoft.VSTS.Common.ActivatedDate</p></td>
   <td>DateTime</td>
   <td>All</td>